By Giuseppe (Joe) Tauriello – South Australian Business Journal 29/07/2021

 “Valuation volumes are high with workflow coming from a wide range of sources including financiers, privates and the public sector, with multiple infrastructure projects underway and brought forward to continue the post-Covid recovery.”

-Ms Brautigan commences her new role on July 7.
+Ms Brautigan commences her new role in July.